Aytreena/SAT-4.1-computing/README.md

 1.Starting the Program/Using the Program
 ========================================

-1. download the compressed zip folder named "PythonProject4.zip", unzip it and open the folder, double click the "SAT 4.1 Criterion 6.py" file and select the coding software you have downloaded (preferably PyCharm Jet Brains any version newer than 2024.3.6 Windows version)
+1. download the .exe file (Gamecollectionunit.exe) or the .py file (SAT 4.1 Criterion 6.py), double click either file, if User selects the .py file, choose the coding software you have downloaded for (preferably PyCharm Jet Brains any version newer than 2024.3.6 Windows version)
-2. Click on the triangle next to the bug on the top of the screen and select SAT 4.1 Criterion 6.py as the selected program by pressing the dropdown menu to select it or select "Current File" then press the Dark Green triangle, to run the code.
+2.(for the .py code users only) Click on the triangle next to the bug on the top of the screen and select SAT 4.1 Criterion 6.py as the selected program by pressing the dropdown menu to select it or select "Current File" then press the Dark Green triangle, to run the code.
 3. When the program opens the User will see a log in page where they'll need to register themself into the system by pressing the "Register" button, after registering their Username and Password the User, can then login to the program to use it.
 5. a menu with five buttons will show up ("View Games", "Input Game Details", "Delete Entry", "Logout" and "Exit App") press on "Input Game Details" to start inserting their game titles into the system, the User is able to have special characters in the game title if the game has any in them.
 The program also stores what Platform and the Format of the game which is being stored upon. an example would be: Sonic the Hedgehog - PC - Digital. a pop up will come up saying "Game added!" that tells the user it has successfully been stored.
 When the game name text box is left empty and the "Save" button is pressed a pop up saying "Game name required." to show it's been left blank.